 For us, it’s imperative to hire people who fit into our culture and embody the belief that being smart and fast is a good thing.
 People that don’t get too hung up on making sure the strategy is perfect before they start executing.
 Those are the kinds of people that are going to do well here and fall into Bloomberg’s culture of simplicity.

 MM: What is the role of the customer in your product development?

 Let me give you a concrete example.
 One of the keys on the keyboard is “help,” which, when you hit twice, summons a customer service person.
 When a customer says, I need the terminal to do x, y or z, that suggestion is immediately sent back to our R&D department and those changes are made.
 It’s also our job to know all the ramifications of a given development in the market, and what that means for requirements of the terminal, before it has happened.
-Bloomberg stands for constant innovation and evolution of the product, which is part of why there has never been another Bloomberg.
+Bloomberg stands for constant innovation and evolution, which is part of why there has never been another Bloomberg.

 MM: How do you lead as a simplifier?

 DB: I feel that it’s my job to ensure that the marketing organization epitomizes the brand.
-We have to operate like Bloomberg—data intensive, fast, and very current.
-In order for me to build an organization that can live up to the brand’s attributes, the marketing organization has to be insanely nimble, with teammates who are empowered to make decisions on their own.
+We have to operate like Bloomberg—data intensive, fast and very current.
+In order for me to build an organization that can live up to Bloomberg’s attributes, the marketing organization has to be insanely nimble, with teammates who are empowered to make decisions on their own.
 You can’t have nimble without simple.
 To be simple, you must ask yourself, does our marketing leadership team have a clear vision of what we have to accomplish?
 Are we organized in such a way that we can get things done quickly?

 MM: What’s the most recent experience you’ve had personally that you would characterize as simple?